OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/securing-the-ci-pipeline.md

 A tool like Hashicorp's Vault can help by providing:

 - Secret management
 - Automated and on demand access provision.
-This provides you with processes that lets you control who has access, how long she has access for (limited time to live)
+This provides you with processes that lets you control who has access, how long they have access for (limited time to live)
 - Whitelist IPs
 - Two Factor Authentication, with team based authentication available